Gnurou/kdev-kernel/README.md

 Installing
 ----------
-This plugin requires KDevelop 4.6.
+This plugin requires KDevelop 4.7.

 Just typing `cmake . && make && sudo make install` should be enough to have the project installed.
 Then in KDevelop, do "Project -> Open/Import Project..." and select the root Makefile of your Linux kernel.
 When prompted for the type of the project, choose "Linux Kernel".

+Then open the project's configuration and in the "Linux Kernel" pane select your kernel configuration file.
+You will then need to restart KDevelop so the right kernel files are parsed with the right defines.

 Limitations
 -----------